Table of Contents

 FID is the second Core Web Vital that measures the time it takes for a website to become responsive.
 In other words, how quickly the browser is able to process and produce a result when the user interacts with a website element.

-Some examples of user interactions include button clicks, link clicks, keyboard input for fields requiring user information, operating the menu, scrolling, zooming in or out on mobile devices, etc. In short, it takes into account how real-life users interact with the webpages.
+Some examples of user interactions include button clicks, link clicks, keyboard input for fields requiring user information, operating the menu, scrolling, zooming in or out on mobile devices, etc. In short, it takes into account how real-life users interact with web pages.

 Website owners can check these FID scores on the Search Console through PageSpeed Insights.
 One important thing to note here is that FID will not show up for all web pages.
 If there is no user interaction on a certain web page, Google can’t predict FID for it.